ptgoetz/go-versionbump/README.md

   be normalized to `1.2.3`.
 - **Tracked Files**: VersionBump will check that all tracked files in the configuration file exist and are read/write.
   If any files are missing or cannot be read, VersionBump will exit with an error.
-- **At Least One Replacement**: VersionBump will check that at least one replacement will be made in each tracked file.
+- **At Least One Replacement**: VersionBump will check that at least one replacement will be made in each tracked file replacement.
   If no replacements would be made, VersionBump will exit with an error.

 ### Git Pre-Flight Checks